Okisaki shogi: Game end

 A player who captures the opponent's king or all other pieces wins the game (unless the bared player immediately follows this baring by baring his own opponent, in which case it is a draw).
-In practice this rarely happens, as a player will resign when checkmated, as otherwise when loss is inevitable.
+In practice this rarely happens, as a player will resign when checkmated, or otherwise when loss is inevitable.

 A player who makes an illegal move loses immediately.
 (This rule may be relaxed in casual games.)

 There are two other possible (but fairly uncommon) ways for a game to end: repetition (千日手 sennichite) and impasse (持将棋 jishōgi).

 If the same position occurs four times with the same player to play, then the game is no contest.
 However, if this is the result of perpetual check, the checking player loses.
 For the position to be considered the same, both the board position and the pieces in hand must be identical.

 The game reaches an impasse if both kings have advanced into their respective promotion zones and neither player can hope to mate the other or to gain any further material.